lfunderburk/automate-tech-post/README.md

     }
 ```

 This dataset was then uploaded to Hugging Face.
-You can find it via the model card.
+You can find it via the model card [lgfunderburk/numpy-docs](https://huggingface.co/datasets/lgfunderburk/numpy-docs)

 ## Set up